 Before her stood nine beings, seven of which seemed to glow with an unearthly light and two others that seemed to be of lesser importance.
 'The Powers That Be, I'm thinking,' Buffy thought to herself.

 "You are correct, slayer" a voice from the middle Power answered her thoughts.
 "This day Clan Aurelius has caused a severe disturbance in the balance that existed among earth's dimensions.
-Portals to hell have been opened in dimensions where none existed; demons will have free access to environments whose inhabitants are totally unprepared to defend themselves."
+Portals to hell have been opened in dimensions where none existed before; demons will have free access to environments whose inhabitants are totally unprepared to defend themselves."